May 21, 2018

 The program consists of 30 semester credits, completed over four semesters in 13 months.

-- 15 credits of online coursework completed between summer session residencies.
+- 12 credits of online coursework completed between summer session residencies.

 The faculty includes some of the top U.S. and international practitioners and leading consultants.
-Employing adult learning theories and techniques, the program faculty fosters dialogue and sharing of experience among all in the learning community.
-Students have opportunities to interact with faculty in the formal context of a class, online, and in informal settings such as meals, social events and receptions.
+Employing adult learning theories and techniques, the program faculty members foster dialogue and sharing of experience among all in the learning community.
+Students have opportunities to interact with faculty in the formal context of a class, online, and in informal settings during the residency.

 Applicants must have completed an undergraduate degree from a regionally accredited institution and maintained an overall grade point average of 2.75 on a 4.00 scale.
 Applicants must demonstrate the language proficiency necessary for graduate work.
-All applicants must complete an interview with a program administrator.

 Applicants must submit the following:

-- brief description of the applicant’s professional goals, relevant professional and/or volunteer experience, and interest in this program.
+a. brief description of the applicant’s professional goals, relevant professional and/or volunteer experience, and interest in this program.

-- personal information the applicant wishes to share.
+c. personal information the applicant wishes to share.

 - A current résumé listing educational background and work experience.

-Application materials should be sent to:
+Please Note: Application materials should be sent to: